 NAB2007 Premiere Product Award – S4/i System

-All of our S4 Prime lenses (and CXX zoom lens) are now supplied equipped with /i Technology, as of February 2005.
-S4/i lenses are designed for all PL mounted professional motion picture film and electronic cameras.
-The /i Technology provides cinematographers and camera operators with vital information on lens setting, focusing distance, aperture and depth-of-field, hyperfocal distance, serial number, owner data, lens type and focal length in both metric and footage measurements.
+Our Cooke S4/i Prime lenses are supplied with /i Technology that collect detailed lens data for production, VFX and post-production teams and are designed for all PL mounted professional motion picture film and electronic cameras.
+The /i Technology provides cinematographers and camera operators with vital information on lens setting, focusing distance, aperture and depth-of-field, hyperfocal distance, serial number, owner data, lens type and focal length in both metric and footage measurements, as well as inertial tracking data, shading and distortion data.
 For zoom lenses, the zoom position is displayed.